Focusing on care

 B.C. is the last province in Canada, without a no-fault system, that has not made a move to introduce limits on minor injury payouts.
 All other provinces have made these changes to their system to help lower claims costs and insurance rates, while improving care for those who are injured in crashes.

 A limit on pain and suffering payouts is a necessary control to help keep the cost of minor injury claims from escalating.
-The savings can be spent on better accident benefits, which will help all customers recover from injuries, and on making rates more affordable for all British Columbians.
+The savings can be spent on better Accident Benefits to help all customers recover from injuries.